-1.2.B Consequences can be applied in other situations at a league official's discretion.
-Leagues are responsible for enforcing consequences and may sanction other penalties that are not specified in the rulebook, but are deemed appropriate.
-Further, some of the rules addressing specific behaviors and circumstances provide for consequences in addition to those contemplated by this rulebook, and shall apply as described therein.

-1.2.C League's may apply consequences to a student-athlete based on violations of the rules by a coach or family member, and the League may suspend the coach or family member(s) of a student-athlete based on violations of the rules by the student-athlete, the coach or the family member(s), occurring at any time.
+- 1.2.B Other Consequences and Applications: The standard consequences can be applied in other situations at a league official's discretion.
+Where standard consequences may not adequately address a specific rule violation, other consequences specific to the rule have been included in the language of the rule itself.
+Leagues are responsible for enforcing consequences and may sanction other penalties that are not specified in the rules, but are deemed appropriate. - 1.2.C Coach, Parent or Guardian Level Consequences: League's may apply consequences to a student-athlete based on violations of the rules by a coach or family member, and the League may suspend the coach or family member(s) of a student-athlete based on violations of the rules by the student-athlete, the coach or the family member(s), occurring at any time.